jkim05/Technical-Projects/README.md

 ### *Wolf Trap Foundation Project:*

-AI Chatbot & Data Analytics Project (for Wolf Trap Foundation)
+AI Chatbot & Data Analytics Project

 This capstone project involved leading a senior project team to develop and implement a scalable, conversational AI chatbot using Microsoft Azure services.
 The project also included a data analytics component to provide actionable insights from historical business data, showcasing end-to-end development and client management.